 Between the potential six-figure salary, opportunity to open your own practice, increased job openings in the coming years and options to help tackle your student, the orthodontist job outlook is promising.

-If you’re considering a career in orthodontics, the advantages currently outweigh the disadvantages.
+If you’re considering a career in orthodontics, part of the decision-making process is making a judgment and reviewing the pros and cons.
+Currently, the advantages currently outweigh the disadvantages.

 In terms of job satisfaction, orthodontists also rated their profession favorably when it came to stress levels (below average) and flexibility (above average) and gave it average marks for upward mobility.